mrrogers16/Winnow/README.md

-﻿# Winnow
+# Winnow

-**Audit-first Windows debloating.** Inventory the machine, see exactly what would change, then change it â€” with a rollback journal for everything it touched.
+**Audit-first Windows debloating.** Inventory the machine, see exactly what would change, then change it — with a rollback journal for everything it touched.

 [![PowerShell 5.1+](https://img.shields.io/badge/PowerShell-5.1%2B-5391FE)](https://learn.microsoft.com/powershell/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)